Nightmare on Dreamliner: Rat makes Air India flight U-turn to Mumbai after 2.5 hours

-Passengers on Ahmedabad-Mumbai-London Air India flight baffled with rowback after hitting Iran; 'technical error' turns out to be a rat near the cockpit as engineering team launches 'investigation'
+Passengers on Ahmedabad-Mumbai-London AI flight baffled with rowback after hitting Iran; 'technical error' turns out to be a rat near the cockpit as engineering team launches 'investigation'

 Here’s an example of a big problem in a small package — Air India passengers heading to London lived through a nightmare yesterday, as their flight had to be grounded, all because a rat had been spotted onboard.
 To the dismay of 256 fliers, this discovery was made two and a half hours into the flight, forcing the pilot to turn the aircraft to Mumbai again.